arielkonopka/Gardens-of-Eris/README.md

 When it is odd:
     We find the first teleport of the same type but on different chamber.
 Then we establish connection, where the counterpart will direct to the first teleport.

 # Shooting guns

 A plain gun shoots plain missiles.
 It is used by an element that can collect it (or create it like bunker) and can use it.
 A gun takes the operators dexterity, then finds a random value that will be used to decrease missile energy.
 Then after the shot, the guns energy is halved.
 It restores with mechanics() calls.
 So the faster you shoot, the weaker shots you produce.

 # Stats

 Element stats is a class that will be responsible for element's stats.
 You can have a monster, that could shoot and gain better skills with time. :)

-## Unit tests.
+## Unit tests

 The unit tests should be written in *.cpp files that should be located in unitTests directory.
 When running build.sh, the unit tests would be built as well.
 You can then run them, they are built as separate executables.

 ## TODO

-* add blocking mechanism for the garbage collector, so we could like attach foreign stats (or whole bElems) to other objects, these objects could have intependent activity and timespan. like imagine a case: a player shoots a shot and dies just right after. the bullet goes for a while and hits something. (flies longer than the player lives), we would not want the garbage collector to destroy the player, until the bullet finishes its existance.
-    The player would be removed from the board, just the garbage collector would not clean it out.
+- Add new type of a gun, that would shoot bombs - granade launcher
+- Add landmine, a steppable, that would kill you
+- Add movable object without mechanics - a stone to be pushed
+- Add a bot and a camera, when a player is near a camera, all bots are notified about the position

 ## ChangeLog

 Now every object can have its own animations of death, teleport, destruction and fadingOut, the last one is not supported yet
-* changed pointers from raw to managed
+- changed pointers from raw to managed
+- removed Garbage collector, as it is not necessary anymore